sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_12.md

 Finally, it closes the file handle, which is important to ensure that all data is written to the file and resources are freed.

+Note that
-Closing the file handle is *important*
+1. Closing the file handle is *important*
+2. Writing to a file in `"w"` mode *overwrites* the file if it already exists

 ---